-Indian restaurants for lunch in New York · 1.
+Are you looking for the best Indian restaurants for lunch in New York City?
+Look no further!
+From casual eateries to upscale establishments, there are plenty of options to choose from.
+Here are some of the top Indian restaurants in the city that offer delicious and authentic Indian cuisine.
 Bengal Tiger is a casual Indian restaurant in Midtown that offers an impressive selection of classic Indian dishes, including vegetarian and vegan options.
-They offer a 3-course menu at a fixed price for a fixed price or à la carte options.
+They offer a 3-course menu at a fixed price or à la carte options.
 Their vegetable samosa is a public favorite, which is a dough of peas and potatoes.